MichielCottaar/MCMRSimulator.jl/docs/src/geometry.md

 (positions, outer_radii) = random_positions_radii((20, 20), 0.7, 2)
 nothing # hide
 ```

+From the command line this functionality is available by running `mcmr geometry create-random Cylinders/Annuli/Spheres`.

 These can be used to produce randomly distributed cylinders:
 ```@example random_distribution